 Childhood vaccines protect your little one from serious communicable diseases.
-That’s why the team at Irvine Doctors of Kids and Teens in Irvine, California follow the American Academy of Pediatrics’ vaccine guidelines to give your child the healthiest start.
+That’s why the team at Irvine Doctors of Kids and Teens in Irvine, California follow the American Academy of Pediatrics’ vaccination guidelines to give your child the healthiest start.
 To learn more or schedule vaccinations for your child, call or book an appointment online today.

 Vaccines are injections that prevent your child from getting serious diseases by exposing them to tiny amounts of microbes or illness-causing germs.
 This teaches your child’s body to fight back against severe infections.